Palashio/libra/README.md

 ["Permutation --> ('ICA', 'PCA', 'RF) | Final Accuracy --> 0.9970639534883721"]

 ```
 The baseline accuracy represents the accuracy acheived without any dimensionality reduction techniques.
-Then, each possible permutation of reduction technique is displayed with its respective accuracy.
-At the bottom is the best pipeline which resulted in the highest accuracy.
-You can also specify which of the reduction techniques you'd like to try by passing ```reducers= 'ICA', 'RF']``` to the function.
+Then, each possible reduction technique permutation is displayed with its respective accuracy.
+At the bottom is the pipeline which resulted in the highest accuracy.
+You can also specify which of the reduction techniques you'd like to try by passing ```reducers= ['ICA', 'RF']``` to the function.

 If you'd like to replace the dataset with one that replaces it with the best reduced one, you can just specify ```inplace=True```.